 Information regarding minors

-It is possible for minors, aged 14 or under, to be included on the parent’s eVisa application.
-A separate application for minors may have to be completed if they possess their own passport.
+It is not possible for minors to be included on the parent’s eVisa application.
+A separate application for minors regardless of their age must be filed in order to enter Ethiopia.

 This following is a list of additional documents that may be required: